cilium/tetragon/docs/content/en/docs/getting-started/install-k8s.md

 {{% /tab %}}
 {{% tab EKS %}}

-The following commands create a Kubernetes cluster with `eksctl` using [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/).
+The following commands create a single node Kubernetes cluster with `eksctl` using [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/).
 See [eksctl installation](https://github.com/eksctl-io/eksctl#installation) for instructions on how to install `eksctl` and prepare your account.